ozdemirkan/store/readme.md

 Note that one should wait until all services are up and running.
 Then, APIs are ready to be tested

 Attached [postman collection](https://raw.githubusercontent.com/ozdemirkan/store/main/Store.postman_collection.json) contains sample API calls.

+## Considerations
+### Authentication
+OpenID Connect would be a good option for the APIs hosted on this application.
+By using OpenID Connect, it would be possible to verify the user identity based on authentication performed by an Authentication Server.
+This allows us to decouple authentication operations from our application.

+Integration with an Authentication Server could be implemented by using Spring Security.
+Spring security lets us to integrate applications with an Authentication Server that supports OpenID Connect easily.

+A typical flow would be as given below;

+* Rest clients retrieve two JWT tokens from Authentication Server.
+  * Access token: An short living JWT token that contains information about the authenticated user.
+  * Refresh token: A long living JWT Tokens that can be used to request a new Access Token without further user authentication.
+* Both access token and refresh token are  signed using a JWT signing algorithm.
+So, resource server doesn't need to contact with Authentication Server to verify it.
+It uses public keys provided by the Authentication Server for verification.
+* Each rest API call should contain an Authorization header with access token.
+* When access token is expired, refresh token can be used a new access token.
+* When refresh token is expired, user needs to re-authenticate with user credentials to retrieve new access token and refresh token pair.

+### Redundancy
+* This solution consist of 3 applications;
+  * 1 api gateway
+  * 2 microservices
+* Each of these applications is stateless.
+* There are many alternatives for redundancy.
+One good alternative would be to deploy applications to a container orchestration product like Kubernetes or Openshift.
+* These apps are stateless and containerized.
+So, they can be deployed to Kubernetes/Openshift and scaled up/down easily.
+This provides not only redundancy but also scalability.